OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/features/facility_monitoring.md

 Environmental data are grouped by variables.
 Each variable are display as a tile within a grid, showing the variable's name and the last calculated data from past week (median of medians) (see [General_functioning](#general)).
-If there is no data found for this period, display the last stored data in the system (in red).
+If there is no data found for this period, display the date of the last stored data in the system (in red).

 On click on a tile, display the graphic representation of all data series.
 By default, only calculated data series are accessible (median of medians, daily mean).